gaetanlop/Apartments_Paris/README.md

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.
+I tried three different models and evaluated them using Mean Absolute Error:
+* **Linear Regression**: - Baseline for the model
+* **Lasso**: - Because some independent variables were highly correlated and because of the sparse data, I thought that using a normalized regression like lasso would be a good idea.
+* **Ridge**: - Because some independent variables were highly correlated and because of the sparse data, I thought that using a normalized regression like ridge would be a good idea.
+* **Random Forest**
+* **XGBoost**
+* **Stacked Model**: I wanted to implement what I learned recently on Model Stacking.
+It works well.

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.